 If you can’t find the answers to your questions here on the admtl.com site, you may call ADM at between 4 A.M. to 10 P.M. at 514-633-3333 or 1 800 465-1213 (toll free from anywhere in Canada, Vermont and Albany, New York).

-You will find an information counter open between 5 A.M. to 10 P.M. on the departures level near door 4.
-Another counter, open between 4 P.M. and 12 A.M., is located on the international arrivals area, near the exit.
+You will find an information counter open between 4 A.M. to 10 P.M. on the departures level near door 4.
+Another counter, open between 4 P.M. and 12 A.M., is located on the international arrivals level near door 27.
 Passengers can also use the courtesy phones at various locations in the terminal to call for information.
-There are also video walls and information terminals in strategic locations.
+There are also video walls in strategic locations.

 The mission of ADM’s Airport Patrol is to protect passengers, personnel and facilities.
 Its members are assigned to a number of specialized teams with responsibilities that include responding to emergencies, enforcing regulations, controlling traffic, detecting explosives, policing restricted areas as well as assisting passengers.